 - Check the steps or rungs for cracks, splits, and bent edges

 - Check that fasteners (bolts, screws, etc.) are tight and secure

 - Check the ladder feet and non-slip base for damage

 Review your process for taking damaged ladders out of service.
-This includes tagging and where to store them.
+This includes tagging, storage, and possible disposal.

 Make sure your employees understand and use both the 3-foot rule and the 4-to-1 rule.

 Demonstrate how to move a ladder.
 Remind employees to collapse it to its shortest possible length and have someone help move it.